No Cities Left: Track listing

 "Don't Lose the Faith" was omitted from the original American release.

-No Cities Left extended rerelease
+Re-releases

 The 2005 re-release of No Cities Left included "Don't Lose the Faith" and also the content of their EP Protest.

+In 2024, a 20th anniversary edition of the album was released, featuring an extra six tracks of demos and acoustic versions.

 Videos

-Videos were released for "Lost In The Plot" and "22: The Death of All the Romance".
+Videos were released for "Lost in the Plot" and "22: The Death of All the Romance".